Summary

 resolutions as possible, Javascript is used to create moveable and resizeable windows.

-Internet Explorer: Virtlab has been tested against Internet Explorer versions 6 and 7.
+Internet Explorer: Virtlab has been tested against Internet Explorer versions 6 - 8.
 We have encountered

 no problems.